RuiyuM/nexabio-site/README.md

 In repository Settings → Pages, select GitHub Actions.
 The workflow in `.github/workflows/pages.yml` builds and publishes pushes to `main`, and can also be run manually from Actions.
 A failed build does not replace the current website.
 There is no automatic publication to another hosting provider.

 Hosting is GitHub Pages only.
 The build creates a static artifact and normalizes its paths for GitHub's repository subdirectory.
 The owner approved making this repository public and enabling Pages.
 Anyone can view the source and project materials; direct editing still requires collaborator access.
 Google Form editor access is managed separately.

-## Before official recruitment

-The project owner has confirmed compensation for students with confirmed program registration.
-Confirm the amount and payment details, dates, cohort size, eligibility, program fees, contact email, and funding acknowledgment.
-The current form collects expressions of interest only.
-Then review the draft banner and indexing settings. `noindex` is a search-engine request, not access control.

-The team should choose a license before broadly distributing curriculum or code.
-No project license has been inferred from the proposal.